NicholasARossi/NicholasARossi.github.io/_posts/2017-03-20-Cross Correlation.md

 <img src="/res/blog_5/Econ.png">
 </a>﻿
 </center>
 Here we see two time traces representing the value of the Dollar and the value of the Euro.
 Despite the fluctuations in both of the signals, there seems to be some interdependency.
 However, the directionality of this relationship isn't entirely apparent at first glance.
+We don't know if the Dollar affects the prices of the Euro or vice-versa.
 We turn to our new favorite technique - Cross-Correlation!!!!

 <video controls width="100%">
   <source src="/res/blog_5/true_4.webm" type="video/webm">